Updated on

 Nursing Care Plans

-Once the nurse identifies nursing diagnoses for AWS, nursing care plans help prioritize assessments and interventions for both short and long-term goals of care.
+Once the nurse identifies nursing diagnoses for alcohol withdrawal syndrome, nursing care plans help prioritize assessments and interventions for both short and long-term goals of care.
 In the following section, you will find nursing care plan examples for AWS.

 Acute Confusion